the1mason/Prototype.ModularMVC/readme.md

 To exclude PluginBase dependency from the plugin's output, add `<Private>false</Private>` to the PluginBase reference in the plugin's project file.

-Also, to access WebApplication and WebApplicationBuilder, the plugin should reference `Microsoft.AspNetCore.App` framework:
+Also, to access ASP.NET-related classes, the plugin should reference `Microsoft.AspNetCore.App` framework:

 ```xml
 <ItemGroup>